josedtovar/csci401w-sandbox/Meeting Notes/Week 4.md

 Giovani T.

 ### 🎯 Meeting Objectives:
-Finish User Stories
+- Finish User Stories
-Provide Feedback as a Group on Assignment 2
+- Provide Feedback as a Group on Assignment 2
-Start Discussing Assignment 3
+- Start Discussing Assignment 3

 ### 🗒️ Notes:

-#### 1. Polished User Stories
+#### 1. Polished User Stories, and got Assignment 2 to a point we felt comfortable submitting it.

 #### 2. Discussed Assignment 3:
 Potential Frameworks/Libraries: